STEM Hero: a statistics success story

 Brought to you by @tandfSTEM

-“The whole process was interesting and we very quickly got some traction,” says article author Gianluca Baio.
+“The whole process was interesting and we very quickly got some traction,” says author of “Evidence of bias in the Eurovision song contest,” Gianluca Baio.

 Gianluca and his co-author (and wife!)
 Marta Blangiardo knew they were on to a winner when they came up with the idea of a statistics paper on Eurovision, but they never realized just how much of a winner it would be.

 With the help of the Journal of Applied Statistics – “they were responsive and timed the release really well” – and the Taylor & Francis press and social media teams, Gianluca and Marta’s paper quickly hit the headlines.